Data Projects

 Built a data preprocessing pipeline to transform raw email files into structured tabular data with extracted metadata and content features for downstream analysis and model training.

-Incorporated pipeline into a containerized web service for integration into UBC Cybersecurity’s existing incident response workflow.
+Incorporated pipeline into a web service for integration into UBC Cybersecurity’s existing incident response workflow.

 Presented model design and projected operational efficiencies to UBC IT leadership, translating technical results into business insights.